hughperkins/VeriGPU/README.md

 python run.py --name [progname, e.g. prog5]
 ```

-Under the hood, this will run `iverilog`, and execute it, see [run.py](https://github.com/hughperkins/toy_proc/blob/main/run.py).
+Under the hood, this will run `python assembler.py` to assemble the `.asm` file into a `.hex` byte-code file.
+Then, it will run `iverilog`, and execute the resulting object code.
+See [run.py](https://github.com/hughperkins/toy_proc/blob/main/run.py).

 `progname` is the name of a `.asm` file in [examples](examples), e.g. `prog2` (without suffix).